 Our MYCAA-approved Pharmacy Tech program lasts six months during which you will take four courses to build towards your certification.
-You will start with the Medical Office Procedures and Administration course.
-The goal of this course is to help you become familiar with the procedures, laws, and regulations involved with a career in this field.
+You will start with the Professionalism in Allied Health course.
+The goal of this course is to help you become familiar with customer service in a healthcare environment and dealing with the many personalities you may encounter in this field.

-The third course teaches you the medical language required in Human Anatomy, Physiology, and other Medical Terminology.
+The next course teaches you the medical language required in Human Anatomy, Physiology, and other Medical Terminology.
 This course will provide a better understanding of the body, medications, and medical records.

-In the final course, Pharmacy Technician Principles and Practices, you will be trained in medication order processing, inventories and much more.
-Upon completion, you will have greater understanding and knowledge of drug regulation, control, and different terminology.
+In the final course, Pharmacy Technician Principles and Practices, you will be trained in medication order processing, inventories, and much more.
+Upon completion, you will have a greater understanding and knowledge of drug regulation, control, and different terminology.